immcantation/igphyml/docs/install.rst

 Briefly, all the example commands on rest of this site can be run by first installing Docker and downloading the Immcantation Docker image.
 In a terminal, enter::

- # pull Immcantation development Docker image
+ # pull Immcantation Docker image
- docker pull kleinstein/immcantation:devel
+ docker pull immcantation/suite:4.0.0

  # clone IgPhyML repository to get example files
  git clone https://bitbucket.org/kleinstein/igphyml